 - Many highly successful people at the top of their fields have dyslexia.

 HIGH SCHOOL DROP OUT RATES – Our students with dyslexia are struggling in school and are dropping out at astonishing rates.
 Why?
-Because we refuse to teach them how to read the way they learn.
+Because the vast majority of our districts have refused to teach them how to read the way they learn.
 According to Yale University, 20% of all students have dyslexia and 85% of all students identified with learning disabilities have dyslexia.
-Despite these numbers, schools in Tennessee do not identify, accommodate or provide interventions for dyslexia except in very rare cases.
+Despite these staggering numbers, schools in Tennessee too often do not identify, accommodate or provide interventions for dyslexia except in very rare cases.
 That means that a huge percentage of students, even those who are identified as having a learning disability, never get the proper accommodations and interventions they need to learn.
 It is important to remember that the many students not identified as having a learning disability are not included in the statics below and therefore, true numbers are likely much higher. – All the facts below come from “The State of Learning Disabilities.”
 Third Edition, 2014.
 Pgs.
 16-17.
 National Center for Learning Disabilities.

 - Only 68% of students with Learning Disabilities leave high school with a regular diploma while 19% drop out and 12% receive a certificate of completion.